 Green Factor is a tool that can assist applicants to achieve compliance wth policy requirements related to green infrastructure.
-The tool provides applicants with a Green Factor Score that is calculated as a ration of the total vegetated area (m2) relative to the total site area.
-Green Factor incorporates green walls, roofs and facades and provides an opportunity to value both horizontal and vertical greening.
+Green Factor measures the impact of green walls, roofs and facades and provides an opportunity to value both horizontal and vertical greening.
+The tool provides applicants with a Green Factor Score that is calculated as a ratio of the total vegetated area (m) relative to the total site area.